 Continue at LCCC with no restrictions.

 Provisionally admitted with a Dean of Students hold placed on his/her student account until their status is deemed no longer provisional.
+Conditions of admission or continued enrollment may include, as appropriate: required meetings/check-ins with the Dean of Students or CARE Team; compliance with a safety plan; restrictions on access to specified facilities or activities; or other individualized conditions designed to support student success and campus safety.

 Admission revoked per 5.0.G below.